Skip to content

 • Send re-engagement messages to subscribers who haven’t interacted in 30+ days

-• Preview upcoming content — give subscribers something concrete to stay for
+• Preview upcoming content — give subscribers a concrete reason to stay

-• Ask departing subscribers why they’re leaving — this feedback is worth more than any analytics tool
+• Ask departing subscribers why they’re leaving — that feedback is worth more than any analytics tool

 Phase 3: $2,000 to $5,000/Month — Building a Business

-Imagine having crossed the threshold where most people consider this a “real income.”
-You’re not imagining anymore — you’re here.
+You’ve crossed the threshold where most people consider this a real income.
 Now it’s time to build systems that let you earn more without burning out.

 Goals for This Phase